-Alisa Cooper, Commissioner
+Alisa Cooper, Vice Chair

-Born and raised in Atlantic City and an alumna of Atlantic City High School, Cooper earned a Bachelor of Science degree in Music Education at the University of Maryland.
-Upon graduation, she returned to Atlantic City where she went on to a long career in the music and entertainment industry and owned "Alisa Cooper Orchestras" for several decades.
-During her career, she played piano at the renowned "500 Club” and opened Resorts International Casino Hotel in 1978 appearing in the famous "Rendezvous Lounge."
-She entertained at parties for Tony Bennett, Jerry Seinfeld, Dom DeLuise, Neil Sedaka, Wayne Newton, Smokey Robinson…as well as countless sports celebrities.
-With her orchestra, she donated her time to entertain at numerous benefits and fund raisers that benefitted a wide variety of charitable organizations in the greater Atlantic City area.
-In 2008, Cooper was named a member of the New Jersey State Council on the Arts, giving her an opportunity to promote music and the arts throughout the state.
-Her lifelong passion for music also led to a long career as a music educator.
+Cooper was born and raised in Atlantic City and is an alumna of Atlantic City High School.
+After earning her degree in Music Education from the University of Maryland, she returned to her home town and enjoyed several decades in the music and entertainment business, owning Alisa Cooper Orchestras.
+During her career, she played piano at the famous “500 Club” and opened Resorts International Casino Hotel in 1978.
+She entertained at parties for Tony Bennett, Jerry Seinfeld, Dom DeLuise, Neil Sedaka, and countless sports celebrities.
+With her orchestra, and in a volunteer capacity, she performed for numerous benefits and fundraisers including Gilda’s Club, American Cancer Society, March of Dimes, American Heart Association, and South Jersey AIDS Alliance.
+Her lifelong passion for music and children also led her to a rewarding career as a music educator.

 Prior to joining the Commission, Cooper served on the Atlantic County Board of Chosen Freeholders, having been elected in 2005 and reelected in 2008.
 While in office, she served on various committees that positively impacted the lives of Atlantic County residents.